 Another shortcoming of investment-led growth is that it is prone to Ponzi finance.
 Minsky (1986) explained in detail how investment was prone to income-based Ponzi finance.
 As we observed in the wave of mergers and acquisitions in the 1990s and more recently in the housing market, investment is also prone to collateral-based Ponzi finance.
 Indeed, it creates durable assets that may rise in value, thereby providing an incentive to underwrite loans on the basis of rising asset prices rather than income (Suzuki 2005; Knutsen and Lie 2002; Black 2005).
 While rising collateral-based lending might be fine in financial markets, especially when no government insurance is provided, it is more dangerous in the case of durable illiquid assets such as investment goods.
 Indeed, liquidation is not a viable option to service debt for investment goods because of the absence of an organized exchange; therefore, any drying out of refinancing resources will lead to a massive debt-deflation process if collateral-based lending is allowed to persist for a few years.

 It is also important to reexamine the goal of growth regardless of its sources.
-While economic growth may help to improve standards of living and to meet population growth, it is not clear that there is a direct relationship between improved welfare and economic growth, especially for developed economies.
+While economic growth may help to improve standards of living and to meet the needs arising from population growth, it is not clear that there is a direct relationship between improved welfare and economic growth, especially for developed economies.
 As shown in Figure 1, alternative measures to the Gross Domestic Product, such as the Genuine Progress Indicator, show no significant improvement in U.S. economic welfare since the mid-1970s.
 That is because rising socio-economic and environmental problems have outweighed the gains from increased output.

 [Insert Figure 1 here]